denisgruba/CocktailRecipes/readme.md

 - List Cocktails by Alcoholic and Non Alcoholic
 - See the recipe details
 - Add recipe to Favorites
+- Favorite Recipes are stored in browser's Local Storage

 ## Details about the code